WHY we need you in Fiji

 Programs begin every Monday, and volunteers are required to arrive the day prior, for orientation before the project.
 Your accommodation on the Sunday is included in the program fees.

-A free airport pickup is included when arriving to either Nadi International Airport (NAN) or Nausori International Airport (SUV).
+A free airport pickup is included when arriving to Nadi International Airport (NAN).
 You must arrive between 06:00 to 18:00 on either the Saturday or Sunday.
-If arriving during the pickup times on the Saturday, we charge US$50 for the extra night’s accommodation.
+There is an extra fee for Saturday night accommodation.

 Alternatively, if arriving early you could wait at the arrival’s terminal for the pickup time, book accommodation at the airport and meet us during the pickup times or make your own way to the project (we will advise on how to do this).

-From Nadi International Airport to your accommodation by road (taxi or bus) it takes 1 hour & 33 minutes.
-From Nausori International Airport the journey time is around 4 hours.
+From Nadi International Airport to your accommodation by road (taxi or bus) it takes 1 hour & 30 minutes.

 The Home Stay placements involve a simple and effective orientation which includes a tour of the local area and an overview of the project including any necessary permits, paperwork and logistics.
 In most cases you will have 1 to 2 days to ease your way into the culture and settle into your new surrounds before commencing in your designated program.